openbsd/xenocara/lib/mesa/docs/gallium/cso/rasterizer.rst

 conservative_raster_mode
     The conservative rasterization mode.
 For PIPE_CONSERVATIVE_RASTER_OFF,
     conservative rasterization is disabled.
 For PIPE_CONSERVATIVE_RASTER_POST_SNAP
-    or PIPE_CONSERVATIVE_RASTER_PRE_SNAP, conservative rasterization is nabled.
+    or PIPE_CONSERVATIVE_RASTER_PRE_SNAP, conservative rasterization is enabled.
-    When conservative rasterization is enabled, the polygon smooth, line mooth, point smooth and line stipple settings are ignored.
+    When conservative rasterization is enabled, the polygon smooth, line smooth, point smooth and line stipple settings are ignored.
     With the post-snap mode, unlike the pre-snap mode, fragments are never generated for degenerate primitives.
 Degenerate primitives, when rasterized,